When you click into a Preview, you’ll find a few different things:

 When a Service has an exposed port, you’ll see a clickable Preview link for that Service.
 Clicking the Preview link takes you into what that Service is doing.

-Service that isn’t the default shows you only what that Service is doing.
+link for a Service that isn’t the default shows you only what that Service is

 Starting a terminal inside a Service gives you two awesome abilities: